 About Archery is made for Archers by Archers.

-We developed this site to share the passion we have for archery with all individuals.
+We developed this site to share our passion for archery with all individuals.
 Archery is a family sport and not only competitive.
-Below we gave you everything you need to know about archery and also the different formats available.
-We also do not choose one brand over the other, all the archery products in the markets are superior and does different brands appeal to different archers.
-In the page menu you can also look at the different archery shops and brands in your area so you can visit and join the archery family.
+Take some time to read the segments below on where archery started.
+We promote archery to grow people and the sport.
+We also do not choose one brand over the other, all the archery products in the markets are superior, and different brands appeal to different archers.
+In the page menu, you can also look at the archery shops and brands in your area so you can visit and join the archery family.
 Feel free to contact us should you have any questions.

 Although archery probably dates to the Stone Age (around 20’000 BC), the earliest people known to have used bows and arrows were the ancient Egyptians, who adopted archery at least 5000 years ago for purposes of hunting and warfare.